indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 ### [PostgreSQL](https://www.postgresql.org/), [JDBC Connection](https://github.com/seancorfield/next-jdbc), & [Honey SQL](https://github.com/seancorfield/honeysql)
 For this project you will be using PostgreSQL.
 Follow the link above to get it install on your machine.

 Honey SQL helps you to generate SQL queries without having to handroll all your queries into strings.
 It is a fantastic DSL.
-It will also make our code more readable.
+It will also make your code more readable.

 To set dependencies you will need to open the `project.clj` file and you will see a key called `:dependencies`.
 This data structure is where you will add any dependencies you will need for your project.